Full Stack Software Developer

 The instructional materials required for this course are included in enrollment and will be available online.

-According to Indeed.com, the average full stack developer salary is $117,473 per year in the U.S., based on 23,000 salaries reported as of March 21, 2023.
+According to Indeed.com, the average full stack developer salary is $123,604 per year in the U.S., based on 23,000 salaries reported as of November 2024.

 Indeed.com reports that the work duties of full stack developers and software engineers sometimes overlap, and the distinctions between these roles may vary by project or industry.
-Both roles both work to achieve project goals and meet client objectives.
+Both roles work to achieve project goals and meet client objectives.

 Full stack developers often hold leadership roles, while software engineers may work under the supervision of full stack developers and use their expertise to develop specific project features.
 As a full stack developer, you may work as part of a team or as a freelancer or contractor.